WitnessOfThe/multinational-retail-data-centralisation/README.md

 ```
 <img src="https://user-images.githubusercontent.com/33790455/223984506-becc453f-ebff-4a07-9459-1fa842137abe.png"  width="300">

 The query result shows that we have one exception one.
-After checking it becomes clear, that it is a web store operating internationaly.
+After checking it becomes clear, that it is a web store operating internationally.

 2. Which locations have the most stores?
 ```